-- 'and it filled the house where they were meeting'-this windstorm filling the house-and then the people themselves-is reminiscent of the cloud of God's glory filling the holy tabernacle during the times of Moses and filling the temple in the times of Solomon.
-The implication seems clear: whereas in the past, God chose to dwell in the special buildings his people made for him, now he dwells in and among the community of Jesus' followers.
-There is one big difference between the previous times God's glory fell and this time.
-In the previous times, God's presence was like a dark cloud that was so thick that no one could enter the temple and the priests could not do their work.
-This time, it comes in the forms of tongues of fire which sends the believers out to speak God's words. - 'seven weeks after Jesus' resurrection'-that would be about ten days after he ascended in the cloud. - Spirit on Jesus' followers brings dramatic changes to their relationship with God in many ways: the Spirit is a comforter and an encourager; the Spirit brings greater intimacy with God-they were filled by and surrounded by God's presence; and the Spirit brings the power to do many miracles we will see over the course of the story of Acts.
-But it is significant that the first manifestation of the filling of the Holy Spirit is the ability to speak about God in other languages.
-Despite the mockery of some people in the crowd, the believers were not merely babbling: they were miraculously speaking in actual languages.
+- 'and it filled the house where they were meeting'-something like this windstorm filling the house happens a couple of times earlier in the Bible.
+When Moses dedicates a special tent as the place to meet God, and when Solomon builds a temple for the same purpose, the new sacred building is filled with a fiery, windy cloud of God's glory.
+This time it's not happening to a holy building, but simply to the house where the believers happen to be--and, in fact, the people themselves.
+God now lives not in some special locale but wherever his followers are. - 'seven weeks after Jesus' resurrection'-that would be about ten days after he ascended in the cloud. - 'speaking in other languages, as the Holy Spirit gave them this ability'-the first result of the filling of the Holy Spirit is the ability to speak about God in other languages.
+Despite the mockery of some people in the crowd, the believers are not merely babbling: they are miraculously speaking in actual languages.
 From the very beginning, a clear sign of the Holy Spirit's primary purpose is given: the Holy Spirit wants to enable Jesus' followers to spread Jesus' message.
-When Jesus tells his followers to tell about him to the ends of the earth, it could be asked, 'How exactly are 120 Galileans going to be able to spread this message all over the world?'
-Here is the answer: the Holy Spirit will make them able.
-In fact, on the very first day that they are filled with the Spirit, without even leaving the house where they are staying, they get a picture of the fulfillment of their mission: they do, in fact, tell Jesus' story to people from all over the world-or, at least, from all over the part of the world they know about. - 'Jews from many nations were living in Jerusalem at that time'-there were probably millions of Jews spread throughout the Roman Empire and surrounding nations.
-Significant numbers of them would travel to Jerusalem for the Passover: every pious Jew would want to celebrate the festival in Jerusalem at least once in his or her life.
-Many, especially those who had traveled a long way or those for whom this was a once-in-a-lifetime trip, would stay in Jerusalem until the next festival Pentecost, which was 50 days later.

-• 'Godly Jews from many nations'-although these people come from all over the world, they are all of Jewish descent.
+When Jesus told his followers to talk about him to the ends of the earth, it could be asked, 'How exactly are 120 Galileans going to be able to spread this message all over the world?'
+Here is the answer; the Holy Spirit will make them able.
+In fact, on the very first day that they are filled with the Spirit, without even leaving the house where they are staying, they get a picture of the fulfillment of their mission; they do, in fact, tell Jesus' story to people from all over the world-or, at least, from all over the part of the world they know about. - 'Jews from many nations were living in Jerusalem at that time'-there were probably millions of Jews spread throughout the Roman Empire and surrounding nations.
+Significant numbers of them would travel to Jerusalem for the Passover, the biggest of the Jewish holidays.
+Every pious Jew would want to celebrate the holiday in Jerusalem at least once in his or her life.
+Those who had traveled a long way or those for whom this was a once-in-a-lifetime trip might very well stay around for the 50 extra days to celebrate Pentecost, the next feast in the calendar, as long as they were already in Jerusalem. - 'Godly Jews from many nations'-although these people come from all over the world, they are all of Jewish descent.
 This day's preaching brings Jesus' story past language barriers, but it hasn't yet crossed beyond ethnic barriers.
 Following Jesus is still overwhelmingly a Jewish affair.